Ingvar Thordarson: Career

-In his native Iceland, Ingvar Thordarson has been instrumental in launching the careers of several prominent directors, including Oskar Jonasson, Baltasar Kormakur, Robert Douglas, Gunnar B. Gudmundsson, and Baldvin Z among others.
+In Iceland, Thordarson has been instrumental in launching the careers of several prominent directors, including Oskar Jonasson, Baltasar Kormakur, Robert Douglas, Gunnar B. Gudmundsson, and Baldvin Z among others.

-Was shanghaied into filmmaking by a friend who recruited him to help with a film project but then ran off to join the AFI film school in L.A., leaving the film Remote Control in Ingvar's hands.
-Thordarson was a guest lecturer at the London Film School and the University of Exeter, where he contributed to the MA International Film Business courses.
-Used to own a famous bar in Reykjavik with Damon Albarn of Blur and Gorillaz and Baltasar Kormákur.
-As a journalist he interviewed NBA legend Larry Bird.
-In his youth Iceland's fastest runner, 800 meters.
-Producer on the Move at the Cannes Film Festival in 2006, EFP-European Film.
-In 1984 Thordarson wrote a cause célèbre bestseller “The Perfect Crime “.
+Thordarson has been a guest lecturer at the London Film School and the University of Exeter, where he contributed to the MA International Film Business courses.
+Thordarson also used to own a bar in Reykjavik, with Damon Albarn of Blur and Gorillaz and Baltasar Kormákur.
+As a journalist he interviewed, NBA legend Larry Bird.
+He was the founder of Iceland's first and only outdoor drive-in cinema.
+In 1984, he wrote the bestseller "The Perfect Crime".